Tackling the Tricky Questions

 This atmosphere of trust builds slowly and around mundane daily interactions.
 With our children, sometimes there have been several hours in each other’s company doing and talking about ordinary things before the really meaty stuff has emerged.

-Having said that, here are five tips for talking with our kids about sexuality and other sensitive topics should a question or comment arise.
+Here are five tips for talking with your kids about sexuality and other sensitive topics should a question or comment arise.

 Kids ask questions all the time.
-Because of our sensitivity to the topic of sexuality and same-sex attraction, we can read more meaning into our kid’s questions than needs to be there.
+Because of our sensitivity to the topic of sexuality and sexual attraction, we can read more meaning into their questions than is there.